If you would like to apply to the RA position, you MUST attend one of the mandatory information sessions. Info sessions will be from 9 to 10 p.m. on:

 Principles of Peer Leadership Course

 All new R.A.s are required to enroll in the academic course, Principles of Peer Leadership.
-This three-credit course will be conducted during the fall semester/first semester of employment and satisfactory performance is required to hold a position for the academic year.
+This three-credit course will be conducted during the spring semester prior to the first semester of employment and satisfactory performance is required to hold a position for the academic year.

 Job Performance Evaluation